k6 v0.29.0 introduced xk6 and k6 extensions to the k6 community. 🎁🎉💪

 Existing k6 extensions

 The k6 extension ecosystem is still in its infancy, but we believe the tooling is approachable enough for it to grow beyond our expectations.
-For now, here are a few extensions written by the k6 team and passionate users, and you can always find an up-to-date list by checking out the xk6 topic on GitHub.
+For now, here are a few extensions written by the k6 team and passionate users, and you can always find an up-to-date list by checking out the xk6 topic on GitHub and our curated list of extensions.

 - xk6-datadog: an extension for querying Datadog metrics.